WordPress Plugins

 Include Me

-The Include Me plugin is the evolution of the Include It and lets to include external content inside a page or post.
+The Include Me plugin lets you include external content inside a page or post.
 External content?
-Yes, for example, an external PHP file is loaded and executed and the result is injected inside the page.
-Alternatively, Include Me can generate an IFRAME (even if with the latest version of WordPress editor IFRAMEs seem to be better supported – the older version scrambled the IFRAME tag).
+Yes, for example, an external PHP file is loaded and executed, and the result is injected into the page.
+Alternatively, Include Me can generate an IFRAME.
 I found it very useful to make pages that include a complex script of external services, like chat areas.

 Go to the Include Me plugin official page.